esternaouri/TalentNetwork/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 usage:
-to run without installation, the app is hosted on a private server, please go here - https://talentnetwork20230728135054.azurewebsites.net/{any api endpoint }.
+to run without installation, the app is hosted on a private server, please go here - https://talentnetwork20230728135054.azurewebsites.net/{any api endpoint that apear in controllers }.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To use the API, you can send HTTP requests to the API's endpoints using a tool such as Postman . for looging in you have to be autorized.